top of page

 Tinjacá

-Stop in Tinjacá on your way to Ráquira to learn about tagua handicrafts.
-Tagua is a palm seed that has 97% of the properties of ivory.
+Stop in Tinjacá to discover tagua handicrafts.
+Tagua is a palm seed that possesses 97% of the properties of ivory.

 Pantano de Vargas